11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 Package theft is a huge issue now that online shopping is the norm.
 It’s especially a challenge for buildings where there is no doorman.

 But get this: If a package left in the lobby or by a tenant’s front door is then stolen, the landlord is not on the hook.
-“Even if there is no package room and it is left in a vestibule, they are not responsible for the loss,” Adler says.
+“Even if there is no package room and it is left in a vestibule, they are not responsible for the loss,” Adler said.

 If the issue continues, you can push to have a video surveillance system installed in the building—or just schedule delivery when you are home.